My PRK Experience

 DR. APPT — Month 5

-The right eye, I got 3 out of 5 on the 20/15 line.
+In the right eye, I got 3 out of 5 on the 20/15 line.
 No astigmatism.
 That eyeball is perfect.

 PRK Update — Month 6 | Enhancement — Day 1

 I’ve got my left eye enhancement coming up on Thursday.
-At this point, i’m going to focus my updates on that specific part.
-At this point, my right eye is solid and while I’d like to see the starbursts at night go away, i’m thrilled with the results in that eye.
+At this point, I’m going to focus my updates on that specific part.
+At this point, my right eye is solid and while I’d like to see the starbursts at night go away, I’m thrilled with the results in that eye.

 Drops started today for Thursday’s procedure.